- Mission & Vision

 Optional Classroom Presentations

-Scholarship Support: Pacific Whale Foundation's "No Child Left Indoors" Environmental Education Scholarship Fund helps to ensure that all kids are able to enjoy outdoor environmental learning field trips and programs, regardless of their families' financial situation.
-Environmental educators point out that the amount of time a child spends outdoors before age 11 plays a large role in determining if the child will grow up to care about the environment.
+Scholarship Support: Pacific Whale Foundation's "No Child Left Indoors" Environmental Education Scholarship Fund helps to ensure that all children are able to enjoy outdoor environmental learning field trips and programs, regardless of their families' financial situation.
+Environmental educators state that the amount of time a child spends outdoors before age 11 plays a large role in determining if they will grow up to care about the environment.
 Environmental education ensures that children experience nature and learn to care about it.
-At Pacific Whale Foundation, we view it as critically important now, more than ever, for children to become involved in programs that allow them to experience the natural world.
-Please download our No Child Left Indoors application and submit to email@example.com.
+At Pacific Whale Foundation, we view it as critically important, now more than ever, for children to become involved in programs that allow them to experience the natural world.
+Please download our No Child Left Indoors Scholarship application and submit it to email@example.com.